An experienced social worker shares advice on when someone needs assisted living

 Caregiver stress and burnout is a very real thing.
 It negatively affects your quality of life today and your overall health in the long term.

-If you’re in such a negative place, it’s not possible to care for your senior in the calm and positive manner they need.
+If you’re in such a negative place, it’s not possible to care for your older adult in the calm and positive manner they need.

-Benefits of assisted living
+Consider the benefits of assisted living

 You’ll also be able to go back to being their companion and advocate rather than being focused on their physical care.

-By DailyCaring Editorial Staff
+By DailyCaring Editorial Team